What is Mindfulness?

 An open and receptive attention to, and awareness of, what is occurring in the present moment

-The basic human ability to be fully present, aware of where we are and what we are doing, and not overly reactive or overwhelmed by what is going on around us
+All humans have the ability to be fully present, aware of where we are and what we are doing, and not overly reactive or overwhelmed by what is going on around us.
+However, our modern and fast-paced world is full of distractions that helps us avoid the present moment.
+The more we avoid, the more we lose access to our innate ability to be present.

 Allows one to be non-judgmentally aware of thoughts and feelings so that they are felt and accepted